How to Make an Evergreen Garland

 Pinecones can be easily added into the bundles by tying jute or paddle wire around the bottom layer of the cone to create a ‘stem’.

-Step 4: Attach the first bunch to the jute guide string
+Step 4: Attach the First Bundle to the Jute Guide String

 Always end with the paddle wire or wrapping jute underneath and to the side of the guide string.